varunprajan/varunprajan.github.io/_posts/2025-12-06-against-cuped.markdown

 As Eppo [explains](https://docs.geteppo.com/statistics/cuped/),

 > The standard CUPED approach does not help for experiments where no pre-experiment data exists (e.g. experiments on new users, such as onboarding flows).”

-Because we also use **assignment properties** as covariates in the regression adjustments model, we are able to reduce variance for these experiments as well, which leads to smaller confidence intervals for such experiments.
 >
+> Because we also use **assignment properties** as covariates in the regression adjustments model, we are able to reduce variance for these experiments as well, which leads to smaller confidence intervals for such experiments.
+>

 Put differently: one problem with CUPED is that, in the typical implementation, we use the pre-experiment metric to adjust the experiment metric.
-But this approach is part of a larger class of “covariate adjustment” methods for reducing variance. **We don’t have to use the pre-experiment metric as the covariate**. **We can use any covariate that is known at exposure time or before**.
+But this approach is part of a larger class of “covariate adjustment” methods for reducing variance. **We don’t have to use the pre-experiment metric as the sole covariate**. **We can use any number of covariates that are known at exposure time or before.**

 For new users on Spotify, we might know their device, country, or acquisition source, and we might be able to infer other characteristics, like age and gender.
 To the extent that these are correlated with streaming time, they can help reduce variance.
 Eppo has termed this approach “CUPED++”, but, in my view, this isn’t really CUPED anymore.

-Unfortunately, in my experience, “demographic” covariates like country (as opposed to “usage-based” covariates) tend to be weak predictors of usage metrics.
+Unfortunately, in my experience, “demographic” covariates like country — as opposed to “usage-based” covariates, like the pre-experiment value of the metric — tend to be weak predictors of usage metrics.
 The efficacy of CUPED, and other variance reduction techniques, is basically proportional to this predictive power ($R^2$, roughly speaking).
 So, if assignment-time covariates are **only weakly correlated** with the metric of interest, as they typically are for new units, then the gains from variance reduction will be correspondingly small.

 When employing variance reduction, it’s important to ask: **how much of the heterogeneity in the metric can be explained by covariates** (whether the pre-experiment metric, or others)?
 If the answer is “not much”, CUPED, or even “CUPED++”, is not likely to be effective.